 • Cryptocurrency purchase, selling, and transfer: Fundamentally, a crypto wallet must allow its owner to transfer cryptocurrency in and out of their wallet.
 Software developers include functions related to the purchase and selling of cryptocurrency with another currency in the wallet as well.

-• User profile: A crypto wallet should also have a user profile showing the portfolio, transaction history, security settings, notifications settings, backup options, seed phrases, and other useful information.
+• User profile: A crypto wallet should also have a user profile showing the portfolio, transaction history, security settings, notification settings, backup options, seed phrases, and other useful information.

 • QR code scanner: Every crypto wallet must have a QR-code scanner for quick and easy user transfers in their daily lives.